Discovering...

 Marrakech · Luxury Palace

-Commissioned by King Mohammed VI and designed by 1,500 master artisans.
+Commissioned by King Mohammed VI and built by 1,500 master artisans.
 Each of the 53 private riads within the compound has its own plunge pool and rooftop terrace.
 The Grand Riad courtyard provides a jaw-dropping ceremony space with hand-carved stucco ceilings 12 meters high.

 Atlas Mountains · Mountain Retreat